brikis98/ping-play/README.md

 The key changes to notice from the original template are:

 1. Most of the markup in the page is wrapped in a call to the `BigPipe.render` method.
-2. The `BigPipe.render` method gives you a parameter, which we named `pagelets` in the example above, that is a `Map` from Pagelet `id` to the `HtmlStream` for that Pagelet.
-The idea is to place the `HtmlStream` for each of your Pagelets into the proper place in the markup.
+2. The `BigPipe.render` method gives you a parameter, named `pagelets` in the example above, that is a `Map` from Pagelet `id` to the `HtmlStream` for that Pagelet.
+The idea is to place the `HtmlStream` for each of your Pagelets into the proper place in the markup where that Pagelet should appear.
-3. When using BigPipe with client-side rendering, the `HtmlSream` you place in the markup will contain a placeholder (e.g. `<div id="profile"></div>`), and the actual content for all the Pagelets will be inserted at the very end, where it will stream down out-of-order (minimizing page load time) and will be inserted into the proper placeholder in the DOM using `big-pipe.js` (which is included in `head`).
-4. When using BigPipe with server-side rendering, the HtmlStream you place in the markup will contain the actual content for the Pagelet.
-The load time will not be as fast as client-side rendering (albet, still much faster than not using BigPipe at all), but it does not rely on any JavaScript, which is useful for certain cases (e.g. slower browsers, search engine crawlers, SEO).
+3. You need to include `big-pipe.js` in the `head` of the document.

 Now, let's look at the controller you can use with this template, called [controllers/WithBigPipe.scala](sample-app-scala/app/controllers/WithBigPipe.scala):